 Our GPUs span several generations with different capabilites and ease-of-use.
 Many of the differences won't be visible when using applications or libraries, but some features and applications may not be supported on the older models.

-The P100 is NVIDIA's flagship GPU with a compute capability of 6.0.
+The P100 "Pascal" is a NVIDIA GPU with a compute capability of 6.0.
 The 6.0 capability includes unified shared CPU/GPU memory -- the GPU now has its own virtual memory capability and can map CPU memory into its address space.

 There are example jobs and code at GitHub